exercism/problem-specifications/ocr-numbers.md

 # Step Four

 Update your program to handle multiple numbers, one per line.
-When converting several lines, replace the empty lines with commas.
+When converting several lines, join the lines with commas.

 ```
     _  _